 History of bilateral relations

-Switzerland recognised Slovenia soon after its declaration of independence at the beginning of 1992.
-Slovenia opened an embassy in Bern that same year, while Switzerland established an embassy in Ljubljana in 2001.
+Diplomatic relations were established between Switzerland and Slovenia in 1992.
+Slovenia opened an embassy in Bern in January of that year, while Switzerland established an embassy in Ljubljana in 2001.

 During the transitional phase in the 1990s, Switzerland gave its support to a project for the modernisation of the Slovenian administration, leading to the founding of the National Administrative Academy to train Slovenian experts.